-The Fiction Writing Workshop provides students with a hands-on opportunity to see how stories are built.
-Through regular presentations of their original writing to the class, students learn to tap their imaginative potential while absorbing important ideas about form, narrative voice, revision, and the discipline of the art of writing.
+The Fiction Writing Workshop introduces students to a hands-on opportunity to see how stories are built.
+Through regular presentations of their original writing to the class, students learn to harness their imaginative potential while gaining important craft tools in form, narrative voice, revision, and the discipline of the art of writing.
 The fundamental structure of fiction is examined in assignments dealing with setting, character development, imagery, plot, and theme.
-Outside readings illustrate how well known writers have successfully dealt with writing situations applicable to student work.
-Additionally, students gain exposure to the contemporary writing world through presentations on literary journals, college-level writing contests and area readings.
+Multiple exercises and story assignments help students to work as writers do through the process of drafting, feedback, and rigorous revision.
+Outside readings illustrate how well-known writers have successfully dealt with writing situations applicable to student work.
+Additionally, students gain exposure to the contemporary writing world through presentations on literary journals, researching agents, college-level writing contests, and area readings.